fhsal/hw11-note-taker/README.md

 (3) The dependencies for fs, express and path were added and ports for local and Heroku established

+(4) The create/save/post function was built using a randomly generated numeric ID - which is appended to the existing set of notes and saved into the db.JSON file.

+(5) Notes are displayed by being retrievd from the db.JSON using the get route created.

-(4) The create/save/post function was created using a randomly generated numeric ID - which is appended to the existing set of notes and saved into the db.JSON file.
-Notes are displayed The delete function was created using the id passed from the front-end to target filtering the notes once read from the db.JSON file, which then saved the updated file afterwards.
+(6) The delete function was created using the id passed from the front-end to target filtering the notes read from the db.JSON file, which then saves the updated file afterwards.

 ****************************************